-Greta’s experience is broad and varied.
-Greta has spent a significant amount of her career as a transactional real estate attorney.
-While living in her hometown of Buffalo, New York, Greta worked at one of the city’s largest law firms in the firm’s Real Estate & Banking Department.
-Greta assisted companies and individuals with a variety of real property matters, including commercial and residential purchases, sales and lease negotiations.
-Greta also represented mortgage lenders in connection with commercial and residential loan transactions.
+After moving back to her hometown of Buffalo, New York, Greta worked at one of the city’s largest law firms in their Real Estate & Banking Department.
+She assisted companies and individuals with a variety of real property matters, including commercial and residential purchases and sales.
+She also represented lenders in commercial and residential loan transactions.